 Once you have a clearly defined mission statement, share that with everyone in your company to ensure that everyone’s working toward the same thing.

-This requires gazing into your crystal ball to project 1, 3 or even 5 years down the road.
+This requires gazing into your crystal ball to project one, three or even five years down the road.
 Where would you like to be over that time span?
+How do you want your goals and business to develop?
 This can be defined by either tangible metrics (number of clients, monthly recurring revenue) or more intangible measures (having a sterling reputation within your local community).

 You want to set short-, mid- and long-term goals for your MSP business, and make sure you frame those goals through the SMART framework.
 That means you want goals that are specific (clearly spelled out), measurable (distinct metrics for success or failure), attainable (realistically achieved), relevant (making an impact on your business’ growth and bottom line) and timely (able to be accomplished in a reasonable amount of time).